sarkyr40/globefoodiebooktrotter/content/blog/Switzerland.md

 **Zermatt**

 One of my best experiences in Switzerland comes from a small village in the Valais region.
 Zermatt is beyond spectacular, words cannot describe it.
 We went snowboarding with views of Matterhorn.
 Everyday was an adventure with top views.
 If you visit in the Summer, you could enjoy the views of Matterhorn from Gornergrat or my tip would be to stop at Riffelsee and enjoy the view of Matterhorn with the lake!
-It was mind-blowing to be surrounded glaciers and Matterhorn.
+It was mind-blowing to be surrounded by glaciers and Matterhorn.

 ![](/images/blog/ze1.jpg "zermatt")